dladd/pyFormex/sphinx/properties.rst

 Like node properties, element property records have a number of specialize fields.
-Currently, the following ones are recognized by the Abaqus input file generatr.
+Currently, the following ones are recognized by the Abaqus input file generator.

 eltype
-   This is the single most import element property.
+   This is the single most important element property.
 It sets the element type that will be used during the analysis.
 Notice that a Formex object also may have an ``eltype`` attribute; that one however is only used to describe the type of the geometric elements involved.
 The element type discussed here however may also